George C. Paterson

 George Cornell "Bubbles" Paterson (May 10, 1891 - November 29, 1945) was an American football player and engineer.
 He played center for the University of Michigan Wolverines football teams coached by Fielding H. Yost from 1911 to 1913.
 He was selected as an All-American in 1913.

 Biography

-Early years
+Early life

 Paterson was born in Austin, Pennsylvania in 1891.
 Paterson grew up in Detroit, Michigan, where his father, Andrew C. Paterson, practiced as an attorney.
 Paterson attended the Detroit public schools and graduated in 1910 from Detroit Central High School.
 At Detroit Central, Paterson was captain of the football team and a teammate of Jimmy Craig and Squib Torbet — both of whom later joined Paterson on the University of Michigan football team.
 Paterson also played with the Detroit Athletic Club team.